 Malaysia Airlines currently operates a 2x daily service from Sydney and Melbourne, 1-2x daily service from Perth and 4x weekly service from Adelaide, with a 4x weekly service from Brisbane operating from 6 June 2018.

-Most routes are operated by two-cabin (Business and Economy Class) Airbus A330s, save Perth flights, which switched to recliner seats on Boeing 737s in October 2017.
+Most routes are operated by two-cabin (Business and Economy Class) Airbus A330s, save one of the Perth flights, which has recliner seats on Boeing 737s.

 All of the A330s have lie-flat Business Class seats:

 All other routes operated with A330s, such as Kuala Lumpur – Tokyo, got a refurbished cabin in early 2017, but note that the A330 on the Perth route has older-style seats, still lie-flat but it’s not the latest product.

 Temporary change on Sydney route

 Now that new A350s have started to replace A380s on the Kuala Lumpur – London route, both Sydney and Tokyo are getting this aircraft on select dates.

 As per Routesonline, one daily flight from Sydney will be operated by an A380 on the following dates: 31 March, 1 April, 13-15 April, 22-24 June, 30 June, 1 July and 16 July.

 The A380 Business Class seat is a downgrade from the newer A330 seat but frequent flyers holding elite status with a oneworld airline like Qantas (Gold/Sapphire or above) can redeem their points for a Business Class seat, upgrading for free to a Business Suites seat during the booking process (subject to availability, of course).